xt0fer/reveal-slides/md/intro-to-oop.md

 * Think about a printer in an office.
 Do you care how the printer works, or do you only care about the documents you asked it to make?

-* Its not your job to print the documents, so you don’t need to or care about how its done.
+* It's not your job to print the documents, so you don’t need to or care about how it's done.
 Only that it gets done.

 -
 ##Single Responsibility

-* Thats the major premise behind encapsulation,  how an implements the tasked asked of it, is on a need to know basis.
+* That's the major premise behind encapsulation,  how an object implements the tasked asked of it, is on a need-to-know basis.

 -
 -

 ##Defense

 * Encapsulation is also important in defensive programming.
 Object methods should only be able to change and interact with field objects of the same class they belong to.
-This way you can control the probability of unintended bugs in the future.
+This way, you can control the probability of unintended bugs in the future.

 -

 ##Defense

-* If a object needs to change the value of a field in another object, it should ask to do so via a method.
+* If an object needs to change the value of a field in another object, it should ask to do so via a method.

 -

 ##Defense

 * The value of this is you have the flexibility of changing how a class produces or implements an action, without directly effecting the other classes in the program.
-It also allows for you to write clear and comprehensive test for every intended action that object could be expected to do.
+It also allows for you to write clear and comprehensive tests for every intended action that an object could be expected to do.

 -
 -

 #Objects
-As stated before all objects have 3 major parts
+As stated before, all objects have 3 major parts:

-* **Identity** - how that object is distinguished from other objects of the same type
+* **Identity** - how that object is distinguished from other objects of the same type.
 * **State** - the value of the member of objects this object contains.
 * **Behavior** - what services or actions this object can perform.